How to Keep Those Nails Clean When Digging in the Dirt!

 Prevention

-- Use a small amount of Vaseline as a preventative before you start working in the garden.
+- Use a small amount of Vaseline as a preventative before you start working in the garden or doing dirty chores.

 - Keeping your nails short makes them easier to clean.

-- Wear a pair of disposable gloves under your regular gardening gloves for quick work.
+- Wear a pair of disposable gloves under your regular gardening or household gloves for quick work.
 Not ideal for long periods as nails can get a bit sweaty especially in summer.

 If all else fails!